top of page

 Understanding when date palms flower is key to optimizing bee pollination.
 Date palms typically bloom in the spring, around March to May, depending on the region.

 This period coincides with the peak activity of bees, making it an ideal time for them to gather pollen.
-However, in Las Vegas, they are blooming from September to October.
+However, in Las Vegas, they are blooming from September into the winter.
+We still have them blooming here in Late December 2024.

 • Male palms flower first, releasing vast amounts of pollen over a few weeks.
 During this time, bees flock to the trees for the nutrient-rich pollen.